-- 57. Where permitted by law a list may be kept of persons to be invited to tender for contracts for the supply of goods or services or materials or specified categories, values or amounts or for the execution of specified categories of works.
-It should be noted that pursuant to the Force's dynamic purchasing system all persons on the list must be invited to provide quotations upon each occasion. - 58.
-The list shall be compiled and maintained by or under arrangements approved by the Chief Executive or the CFO (PCC). - 59.
-Appeals by any person against deletion from or refusal to be included in the list must be referred to the Chief Executive or the CFO (PCC). - 60.
-The list must be reviewed at intervals not exceeding three years and notices inviting applications for inclusion in it shall be published on the electronic websites utilised by Gwent Police or, if relevant, in one or more newspapers and journals (including where appropriate the Official Journal of the European Economic Community) circulating among such persons as undertake contracts of the specified values and amounts or the type of work required. - 61.
-The Chief Executive or the CFO (PCC) may approve deletions and additions to the list between review dates.
+- 58. Where permitted by law a list may be kept of persons to be invited to tender for contracts for the supply of goods or services or materials or specified categories, values or amounts or for the execution of specified categories of works. - 59.
+The list shall be compiled and maintained by or under arrangements approved by the Chief Executive or the CFO (PCC). - 60.
+Appeals by any person against deletion from or refusal to be included in the list must be referred to the Chief Executive. - 61.
+Not less than five of the persons on the standing list must be invited to tender.
+The process of selecting prospective contractors must: - be seen to show no favour, - ensure that adequate rotation occurs; and - be fully documented. - 62.
+The list must be reviewed at intervals not exceeding three years and notices inviting applications for inclusion in it shall be published on the electronic websites utilised by Gwent Police or, if relevant, in one or more newspapers and journals (including where appropriate the Official Journal of the European Economic Community) circulating among such persons as undertake contracts of the specified values and amounts or the type of work required. - 63.
+The Chief Executive may approve deletions and additions to the list between review dates.